etanzapinsky/mongoose/docs/reference_manual.md

     not boolean-expression
     [true|false]

 To operate on booleans the operators `and`, `or` and `not` are used.
-The operators `and` and `or` are left associative with ```and``` having a higher precedence over or,and not is right associative, similar to the unary minus.
+The operators `and` and `or` are left associative with ``and`` having a higher precedence over or, and not is right associative, similar to the unary minus.
 Also, these operators can be chained arbitrarily.

 ### Conditional Operators
 The conditional operators are or signifying logical OR, and and signifying logical AND.